molily/molily.de/_posts/2017-11-25-robust-javascript.md

 In consequence, `value instanceof Date` checks whether the value inherits from `Date.prototype` using prototypal inheritance.

-The `instanceof` operator is only applicable to the type Object and subtypes like Function, Array, RegExp, Date, etc. `instanceof` always returns false for primitive types (see above).
+The `instanceof` operator is only applicable to the type Object and subtypes like Function, Array, RegExp, Date, etc. `instanceof` always returns false for [primitive types](#type-checks-with-typeof).

 Another drawback limits the usefulness of `instanceof`: It does not work across windows, like frames, iframes and popup windows.